smartcontractkit/documentation/docs/Using Any API/multi-variable-responses.md

 This is known as **multi-variable** or **multi-word** responses.

-> ⚠️ Note on Chailink Versioning
+> ⚠️ Note on Chainlink Versioning
 >
 > This feature is available as of Chainlink `0.10.10` but can only be customized with different URLs and responses on the node operator side.
 In `0.10.11` generic jobs will be available for solidity as well.
 Please see [Make an API Call](../make-a-http-get-request/) for more information on making API calls.